 Pak's anti-graft body arrests former interior minister

-Pakistan's former interior minister and senior PML-N leader Ahsan Iqbal were arrested on Monday for alleged corruption in a sports complex construction project, according to a media report.
-Iqbal, 60, was arrested from the National Accountability Bureau's (NAB) Rawalpindi office, where he had appeared to record his statement in the alleged corruption in the Narowal Sports City Project, the Dawn reported.
+Pakistan's former interior minister and senior PML-N leader Ahsan Iqbal was arrested on Monday for alleged corruption in a sports complex construction project.
+Iqbal, 60, the General Secretary of the Pakistan Muslim League-Nawaz (PML-N) was summoned by the National Accountable Bureau, Rawalpindi for probe into a case regarding alleged embezzlement in construction of a sports complex in Narowal.
+He was arrested when he arrived at the NAB office.

 The NAB will produce him before an accountability court on Tuesday for his physical remand.
 He served as interior minister from August 2017 to May 2018.
-Iqbal, who also served as planning and development minister and the deputy chairman of the planning commission, is charged with illegally using federal government funds meant for the sports city in Narowal under the Pakistan Sports Board (PSB), the daily reported.
+Iqbal, who also served as planning and development minister and the deputy chairman of the planning commission, is charged with illegally using federal government funds meant for the sports city in Narowal under the Pakistan Sports Board (PSB).

+In a statement, the NAB said that "an inquiry on the subject matter (corruption Narowal Sports City Complex) is under process" and chairman NAB had issued his arrest warrants.
+"In pursuance of warrant of arrest issued by worthy Chairman NAB, the accused Ahsan lqbal Chaudhry has been arrested," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)